Big Quantum cohomology of orbifold spheres: Bulk-deformed potential function and change of variables

 Then the argument goes in a similar way as the proof of Theorem \ref{thm:bdconv}.
-In elliptic case $-\chi=0$, so the LHS $=0$. $n_i$ are bounded.
-The valuation $m-3(n_1+n_2+n_3)$ is bounded implies $m$ is bounded.
-Similarly, in spherical case $-\chi<0$, $m$ is automatically bounded above: otherwise $m\chi/8$ is too negative and the above equality has no solution.

-Finally, suppose the valuation $m-3(n_1+n_2+n_3)$ is bounded above, in hyperbolic case $-\chi>0$.
-Then the LHS is bounded.
-Hence there are just finitely many possibilities of $n_1,n_2,n_3$ and $\iota_j$.
-Then there is only finitely many possibilities of $m$, and hence the area is bounded above.
-It follows from Gromov compactness that there are just finitely many terms satisfying the area bound. \end{proof}
+We shall show that there are only finitely many possibilities of $n_i$ satisfying the above equality.
+Then the boundedness of the valuation $m-3(n_1+n_2+n_3)$ will imply that of $m$.
+This means that the area is bounded above.
+It follows from Gromov compactness that there are just finitely many terms satisfying the area bound.

-So far, we have discussed the properties of the potential function $W_\tau$.
-It can be shown as in \cite{FOOO_MS} that if we choose a different representative ($\Z/2$-symmetric points) of point class for $\tau$, we may get a different potential function, but they are equivalent in the Jacobian ring.

-For technical reasons, we choose the representative of the point class away from middle minimal triangle bounded by Seidel Lagrangian for the rest of the paper.
-Then the result of this section shows that \begin{corollary} $W_\tau$ is a convergent series.
-Moreover, if $\nu(\tau)>0$, we have